abhi330/docker-adv/README.md

 docker-compose.yml
  -contains customer service , MySQL and redis confirmation
- - docker-compose up --build -d  will build the
+ - docker-compose up --build -d  will build the and run them